aurorascharff/the-moving-company/README.md

 # The Moving Company

-Angular app built as the front half of a project done in connection with a job interview
+Angular app built as the front half of a project done in connection with a job interview.
+Using Material UI and NgRx.

 Deployed at www.themovingcomp.com/